 An international collaboration between researchers of the deargen and from Dankook University in the Republic of Korea and Emory University in the United States, published a prediction model for antiviral drugs that could be effective on Coronavirus.

-The work is published in the article "Predicting commercially available antiviral drugs that could act on the novel coronavirus Covid-19, Wuhan, China, through a deep learning model of drug-target interaction" published on bioRxiv.
+The work is published in the article “Predicting commercially available antiviral drugs that could act on the new coronavirus Covid-19, Wuhan, China, through a deep learning model of drug-target interaction” published on bioRxiv.

-"Out of pure scientific curiosity we wanted to see if our artificial intelligence model could suggest a drug that could be used against Covid-19", he observed Keunsoo Kang, PhD, assistant professor at Dankook University and senior author of the paper.
-It was a "drug repurposing" approach, says Kang, to use existing antivirals on another virus.
-For this reason the results show only suggestions of antivirals already present and available on the market.
+“Out of pure scientific curiosity we wanted to see if our artificial intelligence model could suggest a drug that could be used against Covid-19,” he observed Keunsoo Kang, PhD, assistant professor at Dankook University and senior author of the paper.
+It was a “drug repurposing” approach, Kang says, to use existing antivirals on another virus.
+For this reason the results only present suggestions of antivirals already present and available on the market.

 The team used a pre-trained drug-target interaction model based on deep learning, Molecule Transformer-Drug Target Interaction (MT-DTI), to identify commercially available drugs that may act on 2019-nCoV viral proteins.
 MT-DTI is a model originally designed to predict an affinity score between a drug and a protein.

-Coronavirus, the identikit of the most fit opponent leads to a name: Atazanavir
+Coronavirus, the profile of the fittest opponent leads to a name: Atazanavir

 The result showed that Atazanavir, an antiretroviral drug used to treat and prevent human immunodeficiency virus (HIV), is the most promising chemical compound.